david221104/Odin-Project-II-Landing-Page/README.md

 *This website is in Serbian, and it is about a firm that is importing-exporting vehicles all over Europe (meaning EU and out of it)

+ *IMPORTANT* COPYRIGHT IS NOT REAL, AND IS ONLY THERE, JUST LIKE THE REST OF THE CONTENT, AS A DUMMY!